-To establish a wildflower area, Kansas State University horticulture expert Cynthia Domenghini recommends using a regional seed blend from Sharp Brothers, Stock Seed or Wildseed Farms.
+To establish a wildflower area, Kansas State University horticulture expert Cynthia Domenghini recommends using a regional seed blend.

 "It is better to choose a blend of grasses and wildflowers rather than a single species," Domenghini said.

 When building a wildflower area, first remove existing vegetation to help wildflowers take root and grow.